Carla Connor: Casting and development

-On 20 September 2006, it was reported that the former Dream Team actress, Alison King, had been cast as Carla Connor.
+On 20 September 2006, it was reported that the former Dream Team actress Alison King had been cast as Carla Connor.
 A Coronation Street spokeswoman said of the new addition, "she will make quite an impact.
 The phrase 'dosh doesn’t make you posh' was made for Carla.
 She's a WAG on the cobbles, beautiful but tough and ambitious".
 King had briefly appeared on the Manchester soap in 2004, as a housewife named Mrs. Fanshaw, who slept with Jason Grimshaw (Ryan Thomas).
-She later joked "I was Mrs Fanshaw - or Fanny.
+She later joked "I was Mrs Fanshaw – or Fanny.
 What a nightmare!"
 Metro also incorrectly reported she had previously played a character called Milly Webster in 1982, a part that was played by another actress with the same name.
 She said that she initially found the role difficult, as she "was uncomfortable playing a constant bitch at first.
 I'm getting into it now but I'm not as nasty or as cocky as Carla.
 She's horrible to anyone she perceives to be a rival.
 I couldn't be like that."
 In November 2010, she admitted her character "annoys the hell" out of her, saying "I would never be her mate in a million years!
 Carla's a nightmare and annoys the hell out of me.
 She's the type of person who creates drama wherever she goes, and I'm not like that at all.
 Plus, she'd probably try to steal my fella!"
 She has also said she hates the voice she chose for the character.

 In 2010, she talked of how long she would stay at Coronation Street, and that she had no worries for her career afterwards, saying "I'll have done four years in Coronation Street in October but because I had more or less a year out it still feels very fresh.
 I'm certainly in no rush to get out of it.
 I'm really lucky to be in this job.
-But I had a great career before I came into the show - 11 years working non-stop.
+But I had a great career before I came into the show – 11 years working non-stop.
 Hopefully I wouldn't be too scared to do a few more silly action films if I could get them under my belt.
 I'll know when it's time to go but I'm not there yet."
 In January 2012, she said she would not leave soon, and would play Carla until "I get bored of her."
-In July 2013, King spoke of her future on Coronation Street, saying "I don't know whether I'll be here forever - I'd love to have a go at different things, like an action drama or love story.
+In July 2013, King spoke of her future on Coronation Street, saying "I don't know whether I'll be here forever – I'd love to have a go at different things, like an action drama or love story.
 But as long as I'm happy in the role and the producers will have me, I'll be staying put for now."
 In October 2014, she said "I'm happy so long as I'm happy and I'm getting good storylines."

-Kym Marsh (pictured) portrayed Michelle Connor, who was Carla's best friend.
+Kym Marsh (pictured) portrayed Michelle Connor, who was Carla's best friend and one-time sister-in-law.